Plan Your Ultra-Luxurious Lake Como Honeymoon

 What to Pack for a Lake Como Honeymoon

 Bring super comfortable shoes for all the walking you'll be doing, Grazia and Mencarelli say.
-Pack a wet suit if you plan on venturing into the cold lake waters, and dress stylishly for dinner.
-Also, remember to bring a bathing suit, a hat, sunglasses and a jacket, since it can be cool on the lake during the morning and evening, Gallo says.
+Include a wetsuit on your packing checklist if you plan on venturing into the cold lake waters, and dress stylishly for dinner.
+Also, remember to bring a bathing suit, a hat, sunglasses and a jacket in your honeymoon luggage, since it can be cool on the lake during the morning and evening, Gallo says.